 Telephone.
 Calls can be made 24 hours a day from dorm rooms and offices that have phones.
-Due to limited bandwidth and the large number of people wanting to make calls, it can sometimes be difficult to get an open line.
 If you arrange a specific call time with someone using e-mail, there is no guarantee that you will be able to get through at that time.
 Phone calls from Antarctica are routed through Denver, Colorado, and long-distance charges are based on Denver as the originating location.
+Calls made to the Denver area are considered 'local' and free of charge.
 If you plan to make personal long-distance phone calls, you will need to obtain a personal PIN for which you arrange payment, either via a calling card or from an online company.
 Business calls are made using a PIN assigned by your supervisor or, for grantees, the Crary Lab supervisor.
 Incoming calls are restricted to USAP business and emergencies.